denizkenankilic/appliedMath-price-sensitivities-quasirandom/README.md

 # appliedMath-price-sensitivities-quasirandom
 Price Sensitivities &amp; Quasirandom Numbers

-In this repository there are explanations and scripts of two important topics used in methods of computational finance.
+This repository contains explanations and scripts of two important topics used in methods of computational finance.
 Stated two topics, whose details are given in the presentation file "**americanop&pricesen.pdf**" , are:
 * **Monte Carlo calculation of option price sensitivities**

   Price sensitivities are calculated according to different metrics and each sensitivity calculation is associated with an unique Greek symbol.
 The most popular      Greeks are obtained from the Black-Scholes formula.